 There are a number of infertility treatments available.
 One of the treatments offered to women with blocked fallopian tubes is tubal surgery, also called tuboplasty.
-One of the goals of this procedure is removing adhesions – scars that form when the body heals from surgery, infection, inflammation or trauma.
+One of the goals of this procedure is to remove adhesions – scars that form when the body heals from surgery, infection, inflammation, or trauma.

 What happens during tubal surgery?

 Tubal surgery is performed either via laparoscopy or laparotomy.
 Laparoscopy is a minimally invasive surgery in which a very small camera attached to a thin telescope is inserted through a small incision below the belly button.
 The procedure may also be performed via laparotomy or open surgery.
 During a laparotomy, an incision is made usually between the belly button and the pubic bone.

 A blocked tube can be cut and the adhesions cut or burned.
 The surgeon may also attempt to separate the fimbriae — the finger-like structures that grasp the egg when it leaves the ovary and help transport it.
 Adhesions can bind these delicate structures together, resulting in a condition called clubbed fimbriae.
 As a result, the fimbriae lose their ability to grasp the egg.

 Performing surgery on structures as tiny and delicate as the fallopian tubes can be challenging.
 Following surgery, adhesions tend to form to help the body heal.
 Thus, most surgeons feel that surgery to open blocked fallopian tubes provides a brief window during which to conceive before adhesions form and re-block the tubes.